 The New York Botanical Garden's Holiday Train Show is a one-of-a-kind experience.
 Where else can families marvel at detailed miniatures of the Statue of Liberty, the old Yankee Stadium and other iconic NYC spots made entirely from natural materials?
 The trains weave in and out of these little landmarks, through tunnels, over bridges and even through waterfalls.
 It's a magical sight that grown-ups enjoy just as much as kids.

-Since the Holiday Train Show is located inside the heated Enid A. Haupt Conservatory, it's a great destination, even in the dead of winter.
-Plus, the NYBG offers other seasonal attractions for families that are free with Holiday Train Show admission.
+The train village is located inside the heated Enid A. Haupt Conservatory, making it a great destination, even in the dead of winter.

-The kids' activities in the Everett Children's Adventure Garden have been completely revamped this year.
-At hands-on stations, kids can learn about evergreen plants and craft mini sachets.
-A scavenger hunt challenges them to identify different evergreens in the garden and there are daily musical marching parades.
-On weekends, famed puppeteer Ralph Lee is on hand to help kids make train puppets.
+At hands-on stations in the Everett Children's Adventure Garden, kids can learn about evergreens, make pressings of conifer species and craft mini sachets.
+There are daily musical marching parades on weekends and school holidays.
+On weekends, children can make puppets inspired by famed puppeteer Ralph Lee.
 Since Lee is the artist behind the fabulous Mettawee River Theatre Company, we expect these workshops will be pretty great.

 All Aboard with Thomas & Friends™

 Preschoolers' favorite blue engine and his pals are back for another run in this mini-musical.
 After the show, kids can pose with the costumed characters.
-Runs Saturday, January 3-Sunday, January 25, times vary.
 Visit the website for the complete schedule.